satanasov/pmsearch/README.md

 PM Search
 ===========

-PM seach is phpBB 3.1 extension that allows users to search trough the PM archaive in the board.
+PM search is phpBB 3.1 extension that allows users to search trough the PM archive in the board.

 Features
 --